bitplane/ideas/2023/draft-turing-machine-consciousness.md

 "stuff of the gaps" is much more logical than a "mind of the gaps".
 We search for theories as to what the nature of mind is, how it might emerge from a world made up of physical stuff, but this objective reality is just the "physical realm" dressed in a lab coat.
-The most logical explanation is that natural law is a description of how mind stuff acts, that physical things are a side-effect;
+The same can be said of infinities and continua, the set of real numbers,

-a manifestation of feeling, of will and of choice.
+The most logical explanation is that natural law is a description of how mind stuff acts, that physical things are a side-effect; a manifestation of feeling, of will and of choice.

 I'd better clarify that I'm not saying that there's a magical universal consciousness that has desires and makes choices for us.
 I'm saying that the